Unit 2: Classification of living things

 Two differences between Bryophyta and Pteridophyta are:

-1. They are vascular plants.
+1. They are non-vascular plants | 1.
+They are vascular plants. |

-2. The spores are produced in capsule.
+2. The spores are produced in capsule. | 2.
+The spores are produced in sporangia. |

 17. Write two differences between gymnosperm and angiosperm.